tapojoyde/Data-Science-Portfolio/README.md

 ---
 ***Note*** : The **github** links sometimes fail to properly render the HTML code in the notebooks.
 In such cases, please use the **nbviewer** links instead or alternatively, copy & paste the **github** URL to https://nbviewer.org/.

-📫 Please feel free to reach me on [LinkedIn](https://www.linkedin.com/in/detapojoy) for work opportunities and collaborations on interesting data science projects.